IBM-Cloud/terraform-provider-ibm/website/docs/d/is_region.html.markdown

 - `name` - (Required, String) The name of the region.

 ## Attribute reference
-In addition to all argument reference list, you can access the following attribute references after your data source is created.
+In addition to the argument reference list, you can access the following attribute references after your data source is created.

 - `status` - (String) The status of the region.
 - `endpoint` - (String) The endpoint of the region.